argoproj/argo-workflows/docs/walk-through/parameters.md

 metadata:
   generateName: hello-world-parameters-
 spec:
-  # invoke the whalesay template with
-  # "hello world" as the argument
-  # to the message parameter
+  # invoke the print-message template with "hello world" as the argument to the message parameter
-  entrypoint: whalesay
+  entrypoint: print-message
   arguments:
     parameters:
     - name: message
       value: hello world

   templates:
-  - name: whalesay
+  - name: print-message
     inputs:
       parameters:
       - name: message       # parameter declaration
     container:
-      # run cowsay with that message input parameter as args
+      # run echo with that message input parameter as args
-      image: docker/whalesay
+      image: busybox
-      command: [cowsay]
+      command: [echo]
       args: ["{{inputs.parameters.message}}"]
 ```

-This time, the `whalesay` template takes an input parameter named `message` that is passed as the `args` to the `cowsay` command.
+This time, the `print-message` template takes an input parameter named `message` that is passed as the `args` to the `echo` command.
 In order to reference parameters (e.g., ``"{{inputs.parameters.message}}"``), the parameters must be enclosed in double quotes to escape the curly braces in YAML.

 The argo CLI provides a convenient way to override parameters used to invoke the entrypoint.
 For example, the following command would bind the `message` parameter to "goodbye world" instead of the default "hello world".